ptdecker/cbasics/README.md

 * 7-01 - chngcase.c            Transforms input to all upper or lower case based upon name of program ('lower' or 'upper')
 * 7-02 - print.c               Prints a file with arbitrary contents in a reasonable way
-* 7-03 - minprintf.c           A minimal faux implementation of printf to demonstrate variable arguments
+* 7-03 - minprintf.c           Faux implementation of printf to demonstrate variable arguments
-* 7-04 - minscanf.c            A minimal faux implementation of scanf to introduce scanf
+* 7-04 - minscanf.c            Faux implementation of scanf to introduce scanf
 * 7-05 - scancalc/*.c          A variation of whole line RPN calc from 4-10 that utilizes sscanf
-* 7-06 - mindiff.c             A minimal file comparision utility - prints first line where two files differ
+* 7-06 - mindiff.c             Prints first line where two files differ
+* 7-07 - minfind.c             Searches files lines either matching, or not matching, a pattern optional line numbers

 ##Extras